-We develop a mathematical model to investigate the plausibility of this mechanism.
+We develop a mathematical model to investigate the feasibility of this mechanism.
 The simplest possible model that could show this behaviour would require two possible pathways along which flow and extraction could be different as shown in Figure~\ref{fig:two_pathway_model}.
-The key variables of this model are: $Q_1$ and $Q_2$, the volumetric flow rates through each bed; $c_1$ and $c_2$, the mass concentration of dissolved coffee in the fluid passing through each bed; and $\epsilon_1$ and $\epsilon_2$, the porosity of each bed, i.e.\ the volume fraction of each bed occupied by fluid.
 For simplicity we neglect the vertical stratification of the coffee bed used in previous models.
-Thus the variables of the model are functions of time only not of any spatial variables.
+Instead we assume that porosity and concentration of dissolved coffee are constants within each coffee bed.

-The total flow rate, $Q=Q_1+Q_2$, through the system is assumed to be time independent but a function of grind size $g$.
-It is estimated as $Q=M_\text{shot}/\rho_\text{w} t_\text{shot}$.
-(We follow Ref.~\cite{Moroney2015} in assuming that the fluid volume is unaffected by dissolved coffee content.)
-To find the flow rates through the individual pathways we use the Kozeny–Carman equation for the permeability of a porous medium of spherical particles~\cite{holdich2020fundamentals} to relate porosity to permeability and thus flow resistance.
-Flow through each pathway is given by
+To calculate flow through the system we use the Kozeny–Carman equation for the permeability of a porous medium of spherical particles~\cite{holdich2020fundamentals,sabet2019extended} to relate porosity to permeability.
+We assume a constant net flow of fluid through the system, with the flow resistance of each pathway determining the relative amounts of fluid following each path.
+Thus flow through each pathway is given by